Lewis & Clark Graduate School Commencement

 - Contact the Graduate Registrar’s Office to order your regalia.

 - Your regalia will be shipped to the registrar’s office and available for pick-up in May (TBD).

-- Your regalia must be returned to Thayer, Templeton Campus Center, immediately following the ceremony and reception.
+- Your regalia must be returned following the event.

 Wearing: Please wear your cap (tassel to the left).
 Put hood on over head with velvet side up and with small tapered end in front.
 If hood has a cord and button, attach the hood neck cord over shirt button before closing gown, to prevent hood from riding against neck.
 Obtain assistance to secure cord across the back to keep the back of hood together.

 Native American Students—Honoring Unique Tribal Culture

 American Indian and Alaska Native students may wear regalia adornments that honor their unique tribal culture.
 Adornments may include eagle feathers or other culturally significant items.

 Honor cords may be provided by professional organizations or academic societies in a student’s field-of-study to indicate active participation by and membership of the student.
 Students should contact these organizations directly to inquire about the availability and ordering of honor cords.
 Honor cords do not denote GPA recognition.

 Americana cords are provided by the graduate school to students who have served as members of the U.S. Armed Forces.
 Contact the Graduate Registrar’s office for details.

 Students may choose to wear stoles offered by professional organizations or academic societies in their field-of-study.
 Students should contact these organizations directly to inquire about the availability and ordering of professional stoles.